ogratwicklcs/ansible_windows_workshop/3-playbook/README.md

 - The next few lines are using the ansible module **win\_service** to start the IIS service.
-The `win_service` module is the preferred way of controlling services on remote hosts.
-[Click here](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_service_module.html) to learn more about the **`win_service`** module.
+The `win_service` module is the preferred way of controlling services on remote hosts. [select here](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_service_module.html) to learn more about the **`win_service`** module.